Shmuelnaaman/customer_segments/README.md

+# Creating Customer Segments

+## Unsupervised Learning Project

 In this project I  will analyze a dataset containing annual spending amounts for internal structure, to understand the variation in the different types of customers that a wholesale distributor interacts with.

-# Creating Customer Segments

-Unsupervised Learning Project
+## Please read the Report for detailed analysis.

 ## Template code